tfabris/BlueGigaEmpeg/README.txt

                                                               4 Black           4  GND                          GND          Universal Ground
                                                               8 Blue            8  12vPower                                  Power to voltage regulator

-*(These were the colors inside my empeg, yours may differ.
-These are the interior wires connecting the docking sled connector to the motherboard.)
+*(These are the interior wires connecting the docking sled connector to the motherboard.)
-**(Original positions of these wires on the white connector near the Ethernet plug, now disconnected from that plug.)
+**(Original positions of these wires on the white connector near the Ethernet plug, now disconnected from that connector.)

 Finally, make sure that the variable "digitalAudio", which is a boolean flag in the Arduino code sketch in this project, is set to "true" so that the